sanjay-1458/CRUD-Application-Using-React.js/README.md

-### CRUD App with React.js and Redux Toolkit
+### CRUD App with React and Redux Toolkit

-This repository contains a CRUD (Create, Read, Update, Delete) application built using React.js and Redux Toolkit.
+This repository contains a CRUD (Create, Read, Update, Delete) application built using React and Redux Toolkit.
 The application interacts with a RESTful API to perform the CRUD operations.

 ## Features